Ax199/esx_hifi-fixed/README.md

-# esx_hifi-fixed
+# esx_hifi-fixed by alvaro199#0054

-bug with radio item fixed
+bug with radio item fixed, now it's by command 'boombox'.